 Pinot Noir Wine For Resveratrol

 Resveratrol is a polyphenol which may reduce cardiovascular and cancer risks and improve blood sugars.
-In the 1990s, Leroy Creasy, PhD emeritus professor in the Department of Horticulture at Cornell University, studied over 100 different red wine varieties -- 70 from New York, 22 from California, and the rest from other states or countries.
+In the 1990s, Leroy Creasy, PhD emeritus professor in the Department of Horticulture at Cornell University, studied over 100 different red wine varieties — 70 from New York, 22 from California, and the rest from other states or countries.
 Creasy found that Pinot Noir wines had significantly higher resveratrol content than other wine varieties regardless of processing or geography.
 Also, Pinot Noir is damn delicious, which always helps.

 Here Comes the Sun

-The polyphenol anthocyanin gives wine its red color.
-The darker the wine, the more anthocyanin there is in it.
+The polyphenol anthocyanin gives wine its gorgeous red color — the darker the wine, the more anthocyanin there is in it.
 Polyphenols multiply in humid weather and when grape skins are exposed to ultraviolet light.
-Creasy found that all New York wines-- not just Pinot Noir, but also Merlot and other wine varieties -- had significantly higher resveratrol content overall.
+Creasy found that all New York wines — not just Pinot Noir, but also Merlot and other wine varieties -- had significantly higher resveratrol content overall.
 This is likely a result of New York's often sunny and humid weather.
 Dr. James Harbertson, an enologist at Washington State University, advises choosing wines from regions farther from the equator because they have more daylight hours.
-Also choose dry -- less sweet -- wines, such as Cabernet, as they have higher anthocyanin and procyanidin levels.
+Also choose dry — less sweet — wines, such as Cabernet, as they have higher anthocyanin and procyanidin levels.

 According to the American Heart Association, there is insufficient evidence to recommend to people who do not drink to start drinking red wine as a protective measure for their cardiovascular health.
 The health benefits of red wine may be influenced by other factors such as genetics, physical activity, smoking, social life and environment, so just be sensible with your choices.
-Discuss moderate drinking with your physician especially if you are a cardiac patient.
+Discuss moderate drinking with your physician, especially if you are a cardiac patient.
+Cheers!